Khloe Kardashian Defends Tristan Thompson: ‘He Is A Good Dad’

 As previously reported by The Inquisitr, Khloe is said to be considering seeking sole custody of little True, as Tristan is often out of town due to his NBA schedule with the Cleveland Cavaliers.

-Sources tell HL that Kardashian believes that True would be better off with her, as she would ensure that her future is taken care of.
+Sources tell Hollywood Life that Kardashian believes that True would be better off with her, as she would ensure that her future is taken care of.

 Fans can see more of Khloe Kardashian’s life with baby True when Keeping Up With the Kardashians returns for a brand new season on the E! network later this month.